edgexfoundry/app-rfid-llrp-inventory/README.md

 - If an `[Aliases]` section is **present and contains data**, this data will be uploaded to Consul.

 ### Via Consul (after deployment)
-Users can to configure the alias using Consul.
+Users can also configure the aliases using Consul.
 This can be achieved via Consul’s UI or CLI.
+This can be done regardless of whether configuration.toml specified initial aliases or not.

 #### Setting Alias via Consul UI
-- Create a folder named `Aliases` under [Edgex Consul][consul_root].
+- If one does not exist, create a folder named `Aliases` under [Edgex Consul][consul_root].
   A folder is created by ending the key with a `/` like so: `Aliases/`

 ![Creating Aliases folder](images/consul_alias_folder.png)